Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/1-Smart_Contracts_Overview_slides.md

 ![](./img/overview/szabo.jpeg) <!-- .element: class="fragment" -->

 Notes:
-Amazing… so, now onto smart contracts!
-CLICK
-We've finally made it here, folks, horaayyy!
+Amazing… because, now onto smart contracts! - CLICK - We've finally made it here, folks, horaayyy!
 Back in the 90s, this CS guy, Nick Szabo, and some other cypher-punks realized that contract law and computer science actually had a lot in common, and thus developed the _idea_ of smart contracts.
-And together, we'll develop and tease out those same comparisons here.
+And together we'll develop and tease out those same comparisons here.

-But remember, our goal isn't just to observe

 ---